benjaminmorozov/probook450g7/README.md

-## HP Probook 450 G7 (Intel i5-10210U) and some data I discovered
+## HP Probook 450 G7 (Intel i5-10210U, MX150)
+A dump of files and information regarding HP Probook 450 G7 in the i5-10210U/MX150/noFingerprintReader configuration.
 ### ThrottleStop
-Honestly just a personal config list that helped me get some use from this useless junk of a laptop.
+A personal config list that helped me get some use from this useless junk of a laptop.
 I am no expert in overclocking - there is DEFINITELY a better way to do all of this but I think it's a pretty amazing attempt nevertheless.
 This repo contains two files:
  - ThrottleStopSchool.ini - an efficient config that makes games and other processing run a tad bit faster [the HP throttling is really extreme and basically hinders any performance when not using ThrottleStop]
  - ThrottleStop.ini - an absolute behemoth of a config that turns the cpu in to a beast but ⚠️ **WILL DESTROY YOUR BATTERY IN A YEAR** ⚠️ [when plugged into the wall, the laptop still uses the battery to power its turbo overclock]